 Broadcast and group mailboxes can have a maximum of 32 messages per mailbox.
+Only extensions and quest mailboxes can be members of a group.

 When a message is deleted from the group mailbox, this deletes all copies from its member mailboxes.
 Conversely, when the last user to delete his/her copy of the message does so, this deletes the message from the group mailbox.